BananaHemic/Mumble-Unity/README.md

 * Opus codec support, allowing lightweight low latency HD voice communication
 * Open source server
 * Extensible server, allowing you to create the permissions structure best suited for your application
-* Works with other Mumble clients out of the box, provided they use the opus codec
+* Works with other Mumble clients out of the box, provided that they use the opus codec
 * Works with any opus-compatible Mumble SDK, including sdks for:
   * [C++](https://github.com/mumble-voip/mumble)
   * [Objective-C](https://github.com/mumble-voip/mumblekit)